open-gpdb/gpdb/gpdb-doc/markdown/utility_guide/ref/pgbouncer-ini.html.md

 ### <a id="tlsset"></a>TLS settings

 client\_tls\_sslmode
 :   TLS mode to use for connections from clients.
-TLS connections are disabled by default.
+TLS connections are deactivated by default.
 When enabled, `client_tls_key_file` and `client_tls_cert_file` must be also configured to set up the key and certificate PgBouncer uses to accept client connections.

     -   `disable`: Plain TCP.
 If client requests TLS, it’s ignored.
 Default.
     -   `allow`: If client requests TLS, it is used.
 If not, plain TCP is used.
 If client uses client-certificate, it is not validated.